gerlero/openfoam-app/README.md

 * An Apple silicon or Intel Mac
 * A recent version of macOS
     * Apple silicon: macOS 14 Sonoma or later
-    * Intel: macOS 12 Monterey or later
+    * Intel: macOS 13 Ventura or later
     * _Running an older version of macOS?
 [See here](#i-have-an-older-version-of-macos-and-cannot-upgrade-to-a-supported-version-what-can-i-do)_